cp3402-students/project-group-c-work-buster/deployment.md

 ### WhatsApp
 WhatsApp is used for quick, on-the-go communication.
 It supports text, voice calls, file sharing, and screen-sharing, making it convenient for immediate updates and collaboration.

+### Slack
+Slack is another communication tool used for this project.
+It offers a platform for organized conversations, file sharing, and integration with other tools we use.

 ### Local Environments & IDE
 - **Visual Studio Code**: Preferred IDE for editing PHP, CSS, and other code files.